Updated February 27, 2019.

 Estrella Insurance offers customers multiple kinds of auto (also motorcycles and boats), commercial/business (Commercial Automobile, General/Business Liability, Business Owner Policy, Commercial/Business Property, Professional Liability, and Worker’s Compensation), home (also landlord insurance and renters’ insurance), and health (indemnity plans, HMO, POS, PPO, and HAS).

 Estrella emphasizes how it can save people time and money when it’s time to buy insurance because the company has developed relationships with more than 30 carriers so it can find the coverage a customer needs at the best price possible.
 Free quotes can be obtained from Estrella by phone, online through the company website, or in person at any location.

-This franchise currently ranks #358 on Entrepreneur magazine’s Franchise 500 list and has appeared on that list for the past three years.
-Founded in 1980 by Nicolas Estrella in Miami but only franchising since 2008, the number of locations has grown steadily over the past 10 years to the current total of 126, all of which are in the U.S. and none of which are company-owned.
+This company currently ranks #322 (up from #358 last year) on Entrepreneur magazine’s Franchise 500 list and has appeared on that list for the past three years.
+Founded in 1980 by Nicolas Estrella in Miami but only franchising since 2008, the number of locations has grown steadily over the past 10 years but just dropped for the first time from 126 last year to the current total of 120, all of which are in the U.S. and none of which are company-owned.

 An Important Note About Our Methodology

 The franchises on this list were ranked according to the number of units in the franchise system.
 If you are a prospective franchisee searching for franchise opportunities that meet or exceed certain performance benchmarks for sales, profits, and return on investment, please check out this list of America’s Most Lucrative Franchises.